vuejs/apollo/README.md

         label: newTag,
       },
       // Update the cache with the result
-      // 'tagList' is the name of the query declared before
-      // that will be updated with the optimistic response
+      // The query will be updated with the optimistic response
-      // and the result of the mutation
+      // and then with the real result of the mutation
-      updateQueries: {
-        tagList: (previousResult, { mutationResult }) => {
+      update: (store, { data: { newTag } }) => {
-          // We incorporate any received result (either optimistic or real)
-          // into the 'tagList' query we set up earlier return {
-            tags: [...previousResult.tags, mutationResult.data.addTag],
-          }
-        },
+        // Read the data from our cache for this query. const data = store.readQuery({ query: TAGS_QUERY })
+        // Add our tag from the mutation to the end data.tags.push(newTag)
+        // Write our data back to the cache. store.writeQuery({ query: TAGS_QUERY, data })
       },
       // Optimistic UI
       // Will be treated as a 'fake' result as soon as the request is made